 Without a German state, Germanic people would still be German.
 Without an American state, it is unclear what exactly an American would be since we are not bound together by race or ethnicity.
 Without a nation-state, the American “creed” would similarly become meaningless, nothing more than words on a paper.
 In fact, the forces that Vargas Llosa discusses that are slowly eroding national boundaries have actually ended up producing more fervent ethnocentrism.
 If anything, ethnic nationalism is on the rise in our more decentralized world.

 Vargas Llosa also misinterprets American history.
 He sees anti-immigrant “nativists” on one side and pro-immigrant, open borders advocates on the other.
-In reality, American attitudes toward immigration have also been complicated and contradictory.
-Few Americans have ever been on the extremes of the debate, which usually centers on questions of how many and what kinds of kinds of immigrants should enter, not whether any should enter at all.
-Even the Know-Nothings of the mid-19th century (among whose ranks Vargas Llosa mistakenly puts both Ulysses S. Grant and Jack London) did not fight to keep out immigrants.
+In reality, American attitudes toward immigration have been as complicated as the issue itself.
+And significantly, few Americans have ever been on the extremes of the debate—a debate usually centered on how many and what kinds of kinds of immigrants should enter, not whether any should enter at all.
+Even the Know-Nothings of the mid-19th century (among whose ranks Vargas Llosa mistakenly puts Ulysses S. Grant and Jack London) did not fight to keep out immigrants.
 Instead, their main proposal on immigration was to increase the waiting period for naturalization to 21 years.
 Besides, the Know-Nothings only lasted roughly a decade as an organized party.

-Nor does it make any rational sense to write that we are in the midst of a period of intense anti-immigrant sentiment—not when America allows in over one million immigrants per year and when almost the entire national debate on immigration has centered on the millions of individuals who have entered illegally, with almost no one promoting plans to limit legal immigration.
+Nor does it make any rational sense to write that we are in the midst of a period of intense anti-immigrant sentiment—not when America allows in over one million immigrants per year and when almost the entire national debate on immigration has been about the millions of individuals who have entered illegally, with almost no one promoting plans to limit legal immigration.